Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Results

-The final land cover product's macro F1 score represents an increase of \num{1.54}\% over the mean performance of the base k-fold models, which can be attributed to the model ensembling and test-time augmentation procedures outlined in Section \ref{sec:methodology:model_ensembling}.
-Table \ref{tab:final_f1_comparison} provides a class-wise comparison of the F1 scores between the performance of the models in the k-fold cross-validation and their performance when ensembled.
-Notably, the impervious surfaces and barren land classes saw dramatic improvements in F1 score after ensembling, with increases of \num{6.46}\% and \num{3.81}\%, respectively.
-Other classes saw more modest improvements, while the unclassified class saw a decrease of \num{2.09}\% in F1 score after ensembling.
-The use of the model ensemble approximately quadrupled the time needed for inference compared to a single model, highlighting the trade-off between accuracy and computational efficiency when using model ensembling and test-time augmentation.
-For our purposes, we deemed the increase in accuracy worth the additional computational cost, which was not prohibitive given the available computational resources, and elected to use the ensembled predictions for the final land cover product.
+The final land cover product's macro F1 score represents an increase of 1.54\% over the mean performance of the base k-fold models, which can be attributed to the model ensembling and test-time augmentation procedures outlined in Section~\ref{sec:methodology:model_ensembling}.
+Table~\ref{tab:final_f1_comparison} provides a class-wise comparison of the F1 scores between the best overall performing model, the mean performance of the models in the ensemble, the best performing model in the ensemble, and the model ensemble itself.
+Notably, the impervious surfaces and barren land classes saw dramatic improvements in F1 score compared to the mean performance of the models in the ensemble, with increases of 6.46\% and 3.81\%, respectively.
+Other classes saw more modest improvements, while the unclassified class showed a decrease of 2.09\% in F1 score after ensembling.
+The best performing model in the ensemble (from cross-validation run \#2) outperformed the ensemble itself when classifying impervious structures (+1.09\% F1 score), but was more than offset by the ensemble's capacity for classifying impervious surfaces (+5.51\% F1 score), leading to an improvement of 0.58\% macro F1 score and 0.53\% overall accuracy.